victorgarrido1/e-commerce-back-end/README.md

 # e-commerce-back-end
-This respiratory is a challange from the ASU BootCamp ORM challenge that used to built the back end for a e-commerce site using Express.js API and configured with Sequelize with a MySQL database.
+This respiratory is a challenge from the ASU BootCamp ORM challenge that used to built the back end for a e-commerce site using Express.js API and configured with Sequelize with a MySQL database.